 Pilot whales can grow up to six meters, and can weigh up to two tons!
 To maintain that size, a rich diet of squid, octopus, and small fish is employed.
 They typically feed by night and sleep by day.

-When we saw them emerging on the sea surface, we witnessed the behavior called logging (floating like a log).
+When we saw them emerging on the sea surface, we witnessed a behavior called logging (floating like a log).
 It is basically – a nap.
 Whales are mammals, so they cannot breathe underwater.
 In order to recuperate from the night hunting efforts, they engage in surface resting combined with logging, during which only one-half of their brain sleeps at any moment.
 The other half has to beware of the surroundings and remind the whale it’s time to breathe in.

-The stars of our whale safari slowly navigated the channel, and at one point even crossed under our boat.
+The stars of our Tenerife sea safari slowly navigated the channel, and at one point even crossed under our boat.
 After some time of observing the whales, we would continue on, and then encounter a few more of these “sleepswimmers”.
 Or is “sunswim” the correct version of what we call moonwalking in the human world?

 There is something humbling in meeting these marvelous animals face-to-face.
 Living life at its simplest, taking only as much as one needs, and fitting in perfectly in the miraculous balance of nature that provides; could we learn anything?
 Belonging to the only species of animals that distorts this balance for its gain, we humans could never sleep so peacefully.